 RUSSELL J. FURNARIEnvironmental Policy Manager, PSEG Services Corporation

-Mr. Furnari is primarily responsible for water issues facing PSEG’s operating subsidiaries.
-He has been with PSEG for more than 29 years, working in a variety of operating and technical support positions before taking his current position.
-Key water issues he confronts include; land use regulations, such as stormwater management, flood hazard control, and freshwater wetlands that can impact water quality and quantity; water quality issues related to Total Maximum Daily Load (TMDL) implementations; Spill Planning; and water resource conservation/beneficial reuse.
+Mr. Furnari is primarily responsible for water issues facing PSEG's operating subsidiaries.
+He has been with PSEG for more than 29 years, working in a variety of operating and technical support positions, before taking his current position.
+Key water issues Russ confronts include; land use regulations such as stormwater management, flood hazard control and freshwater wetlands that can impact water quality and quantity, water quality issues related to Total Maximum Daily Load (TMDL) implementations, Spill Planning and water resource conservation/beneficial reuse.

-Mr. Litwin has served as Attorney for the Sea Bright Borough Zoning Board, and Borough Attorney, Borough of Keyport.
+He has served for more than eight years as the Chairman of the Board of Trustees of Meridian Health System and Meridian Hospital Corporation.
 He served as Chairman of the Board of Trustees at Brookdale Community College.
 Mr. Litwin is a member of the American, New Jersey State, Essex County, and Monmouth Bar Associations.
 Mr. Litwin is a graduate of Harvard University Law School and Syracuse University.
 He is admitted to practice in the State of New Jersey, U.S. District Court, District of New Jersey, and the U.S. Court of Appeals, Third Circuit.
 Mr. Litwin specializes in Environmental Law, General Civil Practice, Commercial Law, and Commercial Real Estate.

-Dr. Souza has studied and managed more than 300 ponds, lakes, and reservoirs throughout the northeast and mid-Atlantic region.
-His lake restoration experience includes dredging, aeration, weed and algae control, biomanipulation, and nutrient inactivation using alum.
-Dr. Souza is also proficient in the modeling of non-point source pollutant loading, and the design and implementation of stormwater quality best management practices.
+Dr. Souza has studied and managed over 300 ponds, lakes, and reservoirs throughout the northeast and mid-Atlantic region.
+His lake restoration experience includes dredging, aeration, weed and algae control, biomanipulation and nutrient inactivation using alum.
+Dr. Souza is also proficient in the modeling of non-point source pollutant loading and the design and implementation of stormwater quality best management practices.
 Dr. Souza is an instructor with Rutgers University Office of Continuing Professional Education.
 Dr. Souza serves as an alternate on the NJ Lakes Task Force.

 DR. DENNIS SUSZKOWSKIScience Director, Hudson River Foundation for Science and Environmental Research, Inc.